ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Go-ethereum-management-API's.rst

 on Windows.

-For example, ``geth --ipcapi "admin,eth,miner" --rpcapi "eth,web3"`` will \* enable the admin, official ÐApp and miner API over the IPC interface \* enable the eth and web3 API over the RPC interface
+For example, ``geth --ipcapi "admin,eth,miner" --rpcapi "eth,web3"`` will \* enable the admin, official dapp and miner API over the IPC interface \* enable the eth and web3 API over the RPC interface

-Please note that offering an API over the ``rpc`` interface will give everyone access to the API who can access this interface (e.g. ÐApp's).
+Please note that offering an API over the ``rpc`` interface will give everyone access to the API who can access this interface (e.g. dapp's).
 So be careful which API's you enable.
 By default geth enables all API's over the ``ipc`` interface and only the db,eth,net and web3 API's over the ``rpc`` interface.